 The KNVB has organised an official competition for disabled children since 2005.
 Now, more than 1,000 young disabled football players are active members within more than 100 clubs.

-CP football is intended for players who have problems with balance or controlling their movements as a result of a brain lesion called Cerebral Palsy.
+Football 7-a-side, also known as CP football, is intended for players who have problems with balance or controlling their movements as a result of a brain lesion called Cerebral Palsy.
 Players with other neurological disorders, including stroke and traumatic brain injury, can also join.

 The sport only has international championship competitions (European, World and Paralympic).
 It’s played 7-a-side with modified rules on a smaller pitch (75m x 55m) and with a smaller goal (5m x 2m).

-The Netherlands is represented at all international CP tournaments.
+The Netherlands is represented at all international Football 7-a-side tournaments.
 The national team won three times gold at the Paralympics between 1988 and 1966.
 In the same period, the Netherlands lifted two European and world titles.
-In addition to the A-team, Dutch CP football has three representative youth teams: the Under 14s, Under 16s and Under 18s.
+In addition to the A-team, Dutch Football 7-a-side has three representative youth teams: the Under 14s, Under 16s and Under 18s.